 Thus, when tackling characters with a massive body of appearances, an “emergent history” profile is often preferable to a “chronological retconned” profile.

 “Emergent history” and “chronological retconned” serialized profiles tell the versions of the characters apart by using time.
-With a little bit of luck decades will roughly align, so you get things like Black Widow (1970s version) and Black Widow (1980s version).

 So that’s simple, which is nice.
 But of course, the material doesn’t always deign to work that way.